 This is a fun kind of garden that while practical, is not to be taken too seriously.
 Here are some plants we recommend to get this look.

 The perfect antidote to spare spots as perennials and shrubs fill in.
 Also to add all-season color during the times when the garden seems a bit quiet.
 Our best tip?
 Buy more than you think you’ll need and pack them in.

 Make sure to include varieties of perennials that bloom at different times.
 This ensures a sequence of interest throughout the season.
 This grouping includes something that comes on early, mid-season, and late.

 Edibles are essential to a true English cottage garden which originally were backyard plots intended to feed a family.
 In fact, edibles came first– flowers were planted in part to lure pollinators.
 Mix in food crops and herbs.

 Groups of shrubs are critical to a blousy cottage garden.
 They add volume, height, and depth to a garden.
 These three bloom in sequence from early spring to early fall.
 Plant in groups of at least three.

 WE ADD STRUCTURE!

 A FEW MORE EXAMPLES SO YOU CAN GET YOUR DREAMY ON

-If you like your cottage with a side of formal including a few sheared boxwood balls to the mixed plantings helps to break up the deliciously chaotic by adding some structure.
+If you like your cottage with a side of formal, include a few sheared boxwood balls to the mixed plantings.
+This helps to break up the deliciously chaotic by adding some structure.
 And, really, what’s more English than some sheared boxwoods!